MadcowD/ell/docs/src/getting_started.rst

 Getting Started
 ===============

-Welcome to ell, the Language Model Programming Library.
-This guide will walk you through creating your first Language Model Program (LMP), exploring ell's unique features, and leveraging its powerful versioning and visualization capabilities.
+Welcome to ell2a,  the language model programming library for AI Agents.
+This guide will walk you through creating your first Language Model Program (LMP), exploring ell2a's unique features, and leveraging its powerful versioning and visualization capabilities.

-From Traditional API Calls to ell
+From Traditional API Calls to ell2a
 ---------------------------------

-Let's start by comparing a traditional API call to ell's approach.
+Let's start by comparing a traditional API call to ell2a's approach.
 Here's a simple example using the OpenAI chat completions API:

 .. code-block:: python